roryprimrose/Divergic.Configuration.Autofac/README.md

 var container = builder.Build();
 ```

-Perhaps the default appsettings.json filename does not work in a particular scenario.
-The ```JsonResolver``` class can accept a different filename.
+The ```JsonResolver``` class can accept a different filename if the default appsettings.json is not suitable.

 ```csharp
 var builder = new ContainerBuilder();